 Areas where paddling is prohibited in Toronto include:

-• Inside a supervised swimming area
+• Inside a supervised swimming area, like the swimming beaches

 • Around the Billy Bishop Toronto City Airport